 2. You can place a recall for any book which is on loan.
 From your iDiscover results, click through to the full details for the item.
+You’ll need to be logged in to iDiscover with Raven to recall a book.
 Select "Request options" from the link by the details of the Selwyn copy.
-Follow the onscreen prompts. this generates an email to the current borrower the following morning, so it usually takes longer to get the book back than via the office.
-You can recall up to 10 items, but take care because when you reach this limit you won't be able to borrow from Selwyn Library.
+Follow the onscreen prompts.
+This generates an email to the current borrower, who will have 7 days to return the book, so it usually takes longer to get the book back than via the office.
+You can recall up to 100 items across all Cambridge libraries; once you exceed this limit, you won't be able to borrow.

 You will receive an email warning a few days before your books are due back, so check your messages regularly and act within 3 days of receipt by returning or renewing the items.